 Two-ingredient homemade black sesame paste/black tahini.
 Vegan and gluten-free with a deliciously rich and toasty flavor and is great for making sesame lattes or yummy dips and baking!

 Okay, so black tahini is a relatively new ‘ingredient’ to use in western cultures and isn’t something you’ll see a lot in grocery stores.
 However, it’s used more in middle eastern cuisine and something I’ve always been intrigued about.
 I’ve maybe bought a couple of jars before, but it’s not something that I’d used on a weekly basis.
 However, now I’m really getting back into it and wanting to find new ways to use this delicious vegan, gluten-free homemade two-ingredient black tahini.

 In fact, now might be the perfect time to add black tahini to your diet.
 Just in time to make some gorgeous black Halloween treats.
-Think black sesame paste cookies and ice-cream or even a black hummus, with a drizzle of olive oil.
+Think black sesame paste cookies and ice cream or even black hummus, with a drizzle of olive oil.